bitovi/bishopfox-mcp-prototype/README.md

 This is a prototype to demonstrate tool implementation via MCP and Bedrock RETURN_CONTROL.

-config/setup.sql contains the database schema.
+config/setup.sql contains the asset database schema.

 ## Running the Prototype in a container